jens-na/rabbitmq-auth-backend-rails/README.md

 ===========================
 A sample Rails application the plugin 'rabbitmq-auth-backend-http' can authenticate against.

-The application is using the devise gem to check the user authentication.
+The application is using the devise gem for user authentication.